ianmaclarty/amulet/doc/api_ref.rst

     ..  object:: window.width

-        The current window width in pixels.
+        The current window width of the viewable area of the window in pixels (excludes any bars added by the ``letterbox`` setting).

         Readonly.

     ..  object:: window.height

-        The current window height in pixels.
+        The current window height of the viewable area of the window in pixels (excludes any bars added by the ``letterbox`` setting).

         Readonly.